Social Emotional Learning (SEL): Definition, Competencies, and Benefits

 Their five-competency model has become one of the most widely used SEL frameworks across schools, counseling programs, and community-based youth work.

-What are the Five SEL Competencies Defined by CASEL?
+What Are the Five SEL Competencies Defined by CASEL?

 According to CASEL, Social Emotional Learning is built around five interconnected competencies.
 Each one strengthens how we understand ourselves, relate to others, and navigate everyday challenges.